opxcore/container/README.md

 }
 ```

-Now we bind `FileRepository::class` to `RepositoryInterface::class` so than some class depends on `RepositoryInterface`
+Now we bind `FileRepository::class` to `RepositoryInterface::class` so when some class depends on `RepositoryInterface`
 it will be resolved to `FileRepository` and `path` argument will be passed into with specified value.

 ```php